Insights

 Organizational change can only happen by changing individuals.
 Identity is the foundation on which beliefs, skills, behavior and the environment are based.
 Identification is the key to change.
 Identity goes back to the Latin „idem“ [ger.: „the same, the same“].
 In the term identification, the „idem“ is linked to the verb „facere“ [ger.: „to make“].
 To identify means to make oneself the same, i.e. to equate oneself with.
 The equation usually leads to an adaptation of the form of appearance with which one identifies.

-If you watch small children discovering the world, you can observe it in its purest form.
+If you watch small children discover the world, you can observe it in its purest form.
 Everything is interesting.
 Every detail counts.
 All senses are heightened and merge into an experience in which the perceived, the self and the moment become one.
 What we perceive is mirrored and incorporated into our behavior.
-Our learning, the process of cognition, often happens playfully by empathizing with a role and becoming the person being observed.
+Our learning, the process of cognition, often happens playfully by empathizing with a role and becoming the observed.
 From identity to identification, to behavior.
 Suddenly everything is possible.

 Get in touch!